 At least that’s what I tell myself as I compare price tags, mentally count the coins in my purse, and breathe in the sweet perfume of a Southern Christmas – sugar, good vanilla, frosting and flour.
 Everything here has been donated by the good-hearted and talented holiday bakers of Macon.
 All money raised by the sale each year is used to help fund the daily endeavors of the HMF, and further the important work of preserving Macon’s rich store of historic structures – which range from current or one-time private residences like this one to retail space to industrial districts of yore.

 Truth, Mr. Mims – truth.
-Though the complimentary beer, wine and punch are plentiful here today, along with mandatory (but tasty!) tubs of pimento cheese, spiced pecans, sliced red velvet cake and other assorted nibbles, the folks who have turned out and paid their $5 admission fee into Cottage Christmas aren’t here for the free hors d’ouevres or even the entertainment.
+Though the complimentary beer, wine, and punch are plentiful here today, along with mandatory (but tasty!) tubs of pimento cheese, spiced pecans, sliced red velvet cake, and other assorted nibbles, the folks who have turned out and paid their $5 admission fee into Cottage Christmas aren’t here for the free hors d’oeuvres or even the entertainment.
 Which as it happens if the Otis Redding Foundation’s DREAM Choir, and quite a talented group of carolers.

 And it’s a reasonable bet that most almost everyone here has probably got more Christmas cookies at home already than they can possibly eat.

 No, these good of people, who range in age and color and shape and style are here to support the work of the historic foundation, and to help prop up the pillars of Macon’s past for as long and as enthusiastically as they are able to do so.
 Even if that’s through the simple act of purchasing a $5 tub of pimento cheese, a slice of cake or a plate of cookies.
 It is, after all, the most wonderful time of the year in the best city in all of Georgia and holiday traditions, like centuries’ old houses and a rich and storied past - are meant to be preserved.